Cultivation of Specialized Academic Abilities & Creativities

 To cultivate problem-solving skills that encompass interdisciplinary fields, this project supports basic technology research to realize a super smart society under the mentorship of not only the students’ academic supervisors but also industrial and government advisors.
 A budget of 500,000 yen per year is allocated to support student-led research.

-4）Super smart society creation research project
+4）Super smart society innovation research project

-For matched student/mentor research themes, students solve interdisciplinary social challenges by jointly conducting social implementation research projects toward creating a super smart society with partner organizations.
+For matched student/mentor research themes, students solve interdisciplinary social challenges by jointly conducting social implementation research projects toward innovating a super smart society with partner organizations.
 If an interdisciplinary research team is established, a research fund of up to two million yen per year will be allocated.

 Cultivation of global leadership development